How to Organize Virtual Consultations

 - Be flexible if a tech issue comes up

-- Troubleshoot any issues with the client
+- Troubleshoot any issues with the client; offer telephone consultation if required during troubleshooting

 - Reassure the client should disruptions arise